Time management is one of the most important aspects in managing a project.

 The duration in this case would therefore be 5 days (30 hours of total effort divided by 6 hours / day).

-However, if the friend could work only 2 hours a day, the duration would extend to 6 days because the resources would only work for a total of 5 hours a day.
+However, if the friend could only work 2 hours a day, the duration would extend to 6 days because the resources would only work for a total of 5 hours a day.

 The concept of Schedule Padding